mackyin/payment-management/payment-management/README.md

 Order ----> Payment (M:1)

 #### Assumptions :
-   Customer entity contains the customerBalance & walletbalance ,customerBalance indicated net balance to pay for all orders &  walletbalance shows how much additional balance paid by customer
+   Customer entity contains the customerBalance & walletbalance ,customerBalance indicated net balance to pay for all orders &  walletbalance shows how much          additional money paid by customer

-  Order entity contains net amount for each order & Current status of orders (UNDER_PAY orders consider as pending orders,FULLY_PAID or OVER_PAID orders consider as COMPLETED orders)
+  Order entity contains net amount for each order & Current status of orders (UNDER_PAY orders consider as PRNDING orders,FULLY_PAID or OVER_PAID orders consider   as COMPLETED orders)

-  Payment entity will track all they payment made by user & PaymentDTO have flag to make to true or false to reduces money from wallet.in UI perspective user will be able to decide how to proceed the payment,if user select useWalletBalance then one payment entry will be create in Payment table on behalf of ZOOPLUS_WALLET.
+  Payment entity will track all they payment made by user & PaymentDTO have flag to make to true or false to reduct money from wallet.in UI perspective user will   be able to decide how to proceed the payment,if user select useWalletBalance then one payment entry will be create in Payment table on behalf of ZOOPLUS_WALLET.
   Currently by default useWalletBalance is true always

   TO DO: need to keep one more transaction status in Payment table to ensure 3rd party payments